alesanchezr/wordpress-for-developers/README.md

 ## Step by step usage

-0. **Clone this repository and change the remote to your own repository**
+0. **Clone this repository and change the remote to your own repository** (mind the dot at clone)
     ```sh
-    $ git clone git@github.com:alesanchezr/wordpress-for-developers.git
+    $ git clone git@github.com:alesanchezr/wordpress-for-developers.git .

     $ git remote set-url origin {your repository url here}
     ```